Introduction to Machine Learning

 The same expression holds for the joint p.m.f. in the discrete case.

 In the general case (invoking measure theory), the joint distribution is also determined by the transition probabilities, and we leave the derivation of the expression to the reader.
-An important point is that, in both special cases considered above, and under some very mild assumptions in the general case , these transition probabilities also uniquely define the joint distribution of the infinite process $(X_0, X_1, \ldots)$ on $\CB^\infty$, which gives theoretical support to the consideration of asymptotic properties of Markov chains.
-In this discussion, we are interested in conditions ensuring that the chain asymptotically samples from a target probability distribution $Q$, i.e., whether $\myP(X_n \in A)$ converges to $Q(A)$ (one says that $X_n$ converges in distribution to $Q$).
+An important point is that, in both special cases considered above, and under some very mild assumptions in the general case, these transition probabilities also uniquely define the joint distribution of the infinite process $(X_0, X_1, \ldots)$ on $\CB^\infty$, which gives theoretical support to the consideration of asymptotic properties of Markov chains.

+In this discussion, we are interested in conditions ensuring that the chain asymptotically samples from a target probability distribution $Q$, i.e., that $\myP(X_n \in A)$ converges to $Q(A)$ (one says that $X_n$ converges in distribution to $Q$).
 In practice, $Q$ is given or modeled, and the goal is to determine the transition probabilities.
-Note that the marginal distribution of $X_n$ is computed by integrating (or summing) \cref{eq:mc.pdf} with respect to $x_0, \ldots, x_{n-1}$, which is generally computationally challenging.
+Note that the marginal distribution of $X_n$ is computed by integrating (or summing) \cref{eq:mc.pdf} with respect to $x_0, \ldots, x_{n-1}$.
+This is generally computationally challenging.

-Given a transition probability $P$ on $\CB$, we will use the notation, for a function $f:\CB \to \mR$:
+Given a transition probability $P$ on $\CB$, we will use the notation, for a measurable function $f:\CB \to \mR$:

 If $Q$ is a probability distribution on $\CB$, it will also be convenient to write